cleides/mars-rover/README.md

 ## Class Diagram
 The UML diagram below shows the classes mentioned above plus a `CompassPoint` enum class containing the vehicles facing position.
 There is a `Plateau` interface that every plateau shape class must implement.
+This allows for different shapes of plateau to be added.
+For example the diagram shows how a circular plateau would fit into the design.

 ![](https://github.com/cleides/mars-rover/blob/master/docs/MarsRoversUMLDiagram.png?raw=true)

-##Assumptions
+## Assumptions

  - A rover cannot move off the `Plateau`.
- - If a rover is asked to move off the `Plateau`, it does not move and move instruction is regarded as consumed/used.
+ - If a rover is asked to move off the `Plateau`, it stays put.
+In this case the move instruction is still regarded as consumed/used.

 ## Testing